sinanshi/hic_report_16/report.md

 \newpage
 # Introduction
 The critical care patient data will be the cornerstone of many future medical and health services research.
-However, the raw data needs to be converted into a research-ready structure to enable and ease its scientific analysis.
+However, the raw data need to be converted into a research-ready structure to enable and ease its scientific analysis.
-Thus, to cover that gap the data has to be transformed into a queryable form and its properties and quality to be understood.
+Thus, to cover that gap the data have to be transformed into a queryable form and its properties and quality to be understood.
 The UCL Research Software Development Group's mission is to provide an open source software solution to